Accurate, precise pressure sensing with tethered optomechanics: Uncertainty Analysis

-Third, we describe the uncertainty associated with long-term drift of the transfer standard calibration.
-The calibration report provides the average fractional calibration shift between successive calibrations for each CDG in the transfer standard.
+Third, we describe the uncertainty associated with long-term drift of the secondary standard calibration.
+The calibration report provides the average fractional calibration shift between successive calibrations for each CDG in the secondary standard.
 The reported calibration shift is averaged over gain settings, so the covariance matrix for the long-term stability uncertainty is

-where \(A_{k_i}\) is the fractional calibration shift coefficient for CDG \(k_i\), averaged over the \(27\)~year calibration history of the transfer standard.
+where \(A_{k_i}\) is the fractional calibration shift coefficient for CDG \(k_i\), averaged over the \(27\)~year calibration history of the secondary standard.

 Fourth, we include uncertainty in the initial determination of each CDG zero.
 We zero each \{CDG, gain\} pair by recording the reading at the chamber base pressure before beginning a pressure measurement run.
-We use the average of \(10\) repeated measurements as the zero reading, which is subtracted from all subsequent pressure readings (until the transfer standard is zeroed again before the next measurement run).
+We use the average of \(10\) repeated measurements as the zero reading, which is subtracted from all subsequent pressure readings (until the secondary standard is zeroed again before the next measurement run).
 We take the standard uncertainty of the zero \(u_{\rm zero}(k_i, l_i)\) to be the standard deviation of the \(10\) measurements.
 The covariance matrix for the initial zero uncertainty is then

 Fifth, there is drift uncertainty due to the CDG zero changing with time.
-To assess the zero drift uncertainty, we log the average zero readings each time that we zero the transfer standard and compute the daily zero drift coefficient \(B_{kl}\) for CDG \(k\) and gain setting \(l\), averaged across our measurement campaign.
-For our tightly temperature-controlled transfer standard, the zero drift is approximately monotonic with small discontinuous jumps~\cite{miller1997, hyland1985}, so we take the covariance matrix for the zero drift as
+To assess the zero drift uncertainty, we log the average zero readings each time that we zero the secondary standard and compute the daily zero drift coefficient \(B_{kl}\) for CDG \(k\) and gain setting \(l\), averaged across our measurement campaign.
+For our tightly temperature-controlled secondary standard, the zero drift is approximately monotonic with small discontinuous jumps~\cite{miller1997, hyland1985}, so we take the covariance matrix for the zero drift as

-where \(t_i\) is the time of the \(i\)th measurement and \(t_z\) is the time of the last transfer standard zero.
+where \(t_i\) is the time of the \(i\)th measurement and \(t_z\) is the time of the last secondary standard zero.
 In principle, the zero drift uncertainty is correlated in time with a correlation envelope that decays with \(|t_i-t_j|\).
 However, we are unaware of any systematic studies of the zero drift correlation time of CDGs, so we use the more conservative estimate of Eq.~\eqref{eq:cov_zd}, as suggested by the results of Ref.~\cite{hyland1985, miller1997}.